 There are additional standards for credit counseling organizations.

-The definition of convention or association of churches has been modified.
+The definition of convention or association of churches have been modified.

-Entities that are not required to file Form 990 or 990-EZ must file new Form 990-N, Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or 990-EZ available on the Urban Institute website.
+Entities that are not required to file Form 990 or 990-EZ must file Form 990-N, Electronic Notice (e-Postcard) for Tax-Exempt Organizations Not Required to File Form 990 or 990-EZ available on the Urban Institute website.
 See the epostcard.form990.org website for details.

-The requirements of disclosure to state officials relating to exempt organizations has been modified.
+The requirements of disclosure to state officials relating to exempt organizations have been modified.

 There are excise taxes imposed on excess benefit transactions involving donor advised funds and sponsoring organizations.

-There are new excise taxes on prohibited tax shelter transactions.
+There are excise taxes on prohibited tax shelter transactions.